EvgenyBayandin/Maxima-test-task-01/README.md

 Some test task from Maxima IT.
+Stage 1.
 Adding slider on main page.
+Stage 2.
+Added feedback-form on main page.